How to get discovered on the internet

 - Most of us have adapted quickly to being online so that internet use has become more sophisticated; and

 - People are more likely to avoid unwanted online ads by using techniques and technology such as popup blockers, email spam filters, and call rejection.

 The question you have to ask yourself is how to get your business discovered online.
 We put together the answers for you.

 Better links equal better business.
 Links play a big part in achieving a great search engine ranking.
 You need to use two types of links:

-On page: content on your site that links to other ‘relevant’ areas of the site.
+- On page: content on your site that links to other ‘relevant’ areas of the site; and

 Both type of links are useful in enhancing your online presence.
 Ideally you should use as many as possible.
 Placing links is easy, but avoid over-using links that aren’t working very effectively.
 Use services like Link Diagnosis to monitor your off-page links and SEO Rank Checker to check your website rankings.
 You’ll see how well each link is working for you and learn to adapt your link strategy accordingly.

 Each link is like a reference for your website because people relate to a link according to whether it leads to a site they know and trust.
 This means that the links you use show how valid your site is – so the better the reference, the more trusted it will be.